opengeospatial/ets-wcs11/README.md

 This test is build using [Apache Maven](http://maven.apache.org/) To build the test suite run maven from the root directory.
    % mvn install

-## To test an application:

-For UNIX/OS Users
-   - Clone this repository: **git clone https://github.com/opengeospatial/ets-wcs11.git**
-   - Run **build.sh** at the root.

-For Windows users and to get more information about running tests in TEAM Engine, check the instructions at the [CITE wiki](http://cite.opengeospatial.org/easytesting)
+Follow the [TEAM ENGINE instructions](http://opengeospatial.github.io/teamengine/installation.html) to install and run the tests in TEAM ENGINE.

 ## Bugs